Deaths-Door/Chillback/README.md

 - full fledged login system -> verify email , multiple auth providers + onboarding screen
 - mediaplayer with advanced equalizer , song lyrics + lyrics editor + online search lyrics goodies, mediaplayer

 design file : https://www.figma.com/design/rBMdox3qOi3IIudgL3W5vp/Chillback-Design
-TODO- run gradle  generateDependencyGraphChillbackDependencyGraph
+TODO- run gradle  generateDependencyGraphChillbackDependencyGraph TODO-make feture so that user can specific link of song that may be played or something like that
 ## 🤝 Contributing

 Contributions are welcome!
 Here are several ways you can contribute: